 Much history, and the separate development of doctrine, and the blood foolishly shed during those years, have pulled divisions violently apart.
 For this reason, practices and teachings often differ to such an extent that we might not be entirely comfortable in others' services, and vice versa.
 However, Jesus still prayed for our oneness, His blood still unifies us, and the same Holy Spirit works in all believers, regardless of whether we acknowledge it.

 And it is the same for matters of ceremony, church government, worldly politics, and other issues.
-We cannot be altogether true about anything, because to be altogether true is to be without sin, and this is not an option as long as we remain in, and therefore somewhat subject to, our fallen fleshly vessels.
+We cannot be altogether true about anything, because to be altogether true is to be entirely without sin, and this is not an option as long as we remain in, and therefore somewhat subject to, our fallen fleshly vessels.

 Ian Johnson & Jonathan Brickman

-Friends of God, a tract.
+Friends of God, another handout.

 Our Links Page